-Star wars came in my life before anything else, I cannot clearly remember when.
+Star wars came into my life before anything else, I cannot clearly remember when.
 It would be very weird not to have grown up watching the films and waiting for some of them to come out.

 (I am of the generation of the prequels).